-Requirements: Most wind turbine technicians get their certificates in wind energy technology by graduating technical schools or colleges.
+Requirements: Most wind turbine technicians get their wind energy technology certificates by graduating from technical schools or colleges.

 More information: Canadian Wind Energy Association

-Even though this job doesn’t require a formal education, if you want to become an instructor, you need to attend an instructor training course.
-It will allow you to acquire a license which will serve as proof that you’ve completed a sufficient number of jumps and are familiar enough with safety measures to be able to pass your knowledge to others.
+Even though this job doesn’t require formal education, you need to attend an instructor training course if you want to become an instructor.
+It will allow you to acquire a license that will serve as proof that you’ve completed a sufficient number of jumps and are familiar enough with safety measures to be able to pass your knowledge to others.

-As a skydiving instructor, it will be your duty to prepare your students by explaining the whole process and all the procedures to them while still on the ground, and then assist them up in the sky.
+As a skydiving instructor, it will be your duty to prepare your students by explaining the whole process and procedures to them while still on the ground and then assisting them up in the sky.

-In this job you need to be ready to quickly respond to all unanticipated situations and problems as you are responsible for the security of the less experienced jumpers.
+In this job, you need to be ready to quickly respond to all unanticipated situations and problems as you are responsible for the less experienced jumpers’ security.